The conversation went something like this:

 10 am to 11.30 am

 Contrasting the two images, one can tell quite a bit about my mouse movements, and in this day and age, quite a bit about my working habits.
-As this is a two-monitor set up (yes, I get a very sweet rig at work), I will refer to the left half of the window (the one with the Launcher Bar ) Left Monitor, and the right half the Right Monitor.
+As this is a two-monitor set up (yes, I get a very sweet rig at work), I will refer to the left half of the window (the one with the Launcher Bar * I hate the Ubuntu launcher, for the record ) Left Monitor, and the right half the Right Monitor.

 Behind the Mouse Stop Points